etherealsheep/pp4-network-blog/README.md

 __Contact__:

-* Accessed once the user clicks the 'Me' link from the navigation.
+* Accessed once the user clicks the 'About Me' link from the navigation.
 * User is displayed with a contact form to fill out with the required fields of email, subject and message.
 * Form can be submitted via the 'Send' button upon which the user will receive a confirmation page to indicate message has been submitted successfully.
 * Admin can view the form submitted by the user in the admin only section to view the message.